stonepros/stone/doc/releases/cuttlefish.rst

 * This release fixes a 32-bit vs 64-bit arithmetic bug with the feature bits.
-An unfortunate consequence of the fix is that 0.61.4 (or earlier) ceph-mon daemons can't form a quorum with 0.61.5 (or later) monitors.
+An unfortunate consequence of the fix is that 0.61.4 (or earlier) stone-mon daemons can't form a quorum with 0.61.5 (or later) monitors.
 To avoid the possibility of service disruption, we recommend you upgrade all monitors at once.